-For those who don’t like their water from plastic bottles – because of the taste or the environmental effects – and can’t quite bring themselves to trust the stuff from their kitchen taps, water filters provide a potable alternative.
+Water filters provide a portable alternative for those who don’t like their water from plastic bottles – because of the taste or the environmental effects – and can’t quite bring themselves to trust the stuff from their kitchen taps.

-James Day, director of Dubai home maintenance company Hitches and Glitches, estimates there up to 40 different types of filters available in the UAE, “all of which purport to be doing a particular job”.
+James Day, director of Dubai home maintenance company Hitches and Glitches, estimates there are up to 40 different types of filters available in the UAE, “all of which purport to be doing a particular job.”

 “These may include cartridge filters, carbon filters, ceramic filters, and units that use ultraviolet light to kill bacteria,” Mr. Day says.